1.0 Release Milestone¶

 It will have all the features implemented and have fixed all the bugs in your issues list.

 F A failed project has show-stopper bugs, or fails to implement the app's *core functionality, or is very hard to use for the intended audience.
 A *show-stopper bug is one that makes the program unusable in practice.

 A C-level project implements the app's core features and has no show-stopper bugs.
 It can have small bugs.
 It can be missing some small required features.
 It looks OK.

 A B-level project does everything as above but does not have any bugs.
 The UI looks good.
 Has unit/behavioral tests.
 The code is commented.
 The project implements all the required features, but no more.

-An A-level project is a professional-quality app, as found in the top-10 list in the app stores.
+An A-level project is a professional-quality fully-featured app, as found in the top-10 list in the app stores.
 It does everything as above and goes beyond the core functionality by implementing extra features.
 It is a pleasure to use and to look at.
-Has extensive test coverage.
-The code has great comments that explain what each file does as what each major method does.
+Has good test coverage.
+The code has comments that explain what each file does as what each major method does.